 Graduation Application.
-Degree applications are to be completed in October of the student's final academic year (i.e., students graduating after the fall, spring or summer semester of that academic year).
+Degree applications are to be completed in April for students graduating in the subsequent fall and in November for students graduating in the following spring or summer.
 Failure to submit this mandatory graduation request in a timely manner could result in exclusion from the May graduation ceremony.